 - Your employer must have a minimum of 50 employees within 75 miles.

-These are the only requirements set forth in the law.
-If you are within them, then you should be able to take leave for the prescribed time without the threat of termination.
+These are the only requirements outlined in the law.
+If you are within them, you should be able to take leave for the prescribed time without the threat of termination.

 Types of Medical Leave

 The Family and Medical Leave Act breaks the type of leave you are allowed to take into two general categories: medical and personal.
 The breakdown is as follows:

 - The need to be treated for severe health issues that require in-patient care and long-term treatment

 Covered Under Personal Leave

 - Caring for a family member who is seriously ill

 - Adopting a child

 - Other matters related to the care and placement of a child

 You are allowed to take your 12 weeks within a given year.
 Employers who violate the Family and Medical Leave Act may have to offer restitution to employees.
 It can come in the form of wages, benefits, and other damages.
 If you have gotten fired for taking leave, our trusted employment lawyer in Los Angeles can help you establish a claim against the company.
 They may also be compelled to re-offer you an opportunity for promotion you may have lost because you went on leave.